StanfordLegion/regent-lang.org/index.md

 sequential semantics.

 Regent programs appear to execute sequentially, and can be read top-down, just like programs in traditional languages.
-Behind the scenes, Regent computes a dependence graph over tasks and executes each task as soon as it is ready, while guarranteeing that execution obeys the original sequential semantics of the code.
+Regent computes a dependence graph over tasks and executes each task as soon as it is ready, exploiting available parallelism while guarranteeing that execution obeys the original sequential semantics of the code.

 {% highlight regent %}
 import "regent"